Michael Bruse: Career and research

 Michael Bruse founded GeoTech in 1992 providing the software SHADOW which was one of the first computer programs allowing to calculate shadow casting through buildings in an 3D urban context at very high resolution.
 GeoTech then extend the scope of analysis to air pollution and surface temperatures and established the brand ENVI-met in 2004.

 In 2007 he became a full professor at the University of Mainz and head of the Department of Geoinformatics.
 Since then he was as well Visiting Professor in Harvard and at the Architectural Association London (AA).

 From 2007 to 2018 he was partner of Werner Sobek Green Technologies in Stuttgart, Germany.
 In 2014 he founded ENVI-met GmbH with Daniela Bruse gathering all developed programs and modules in one place.
 Its core areas of expertise are microclimate and thermal comfort, solar analysis, wind flow and turbulence, Green and blue technologies, pollutant dispersion, vegetation, as well as building physics.
+In 2024, the ENVI-met technology has been sold to the Finnish company One Click LCA.